jaydenc3399/sep10-freedom-project/blog/entry04.md

 ---

-This part was the orignial code and after changing some code around on pickcode to check how the code would change when I alter things and adding some new code that I learned from free code camp lessons this is what it looked like
+This part was the original code and after changing some code around on pickcode to check how the code would change when I alter things and adding some new code that I learned from free code camp lessons this is what it looked like

 ```CSS
 .ball {